How to reconcile Zettle income

 Within the 'Enter Mixed Income' screen, enter the details for the transactions in the Zettle payout:

-• Income (other) - for all other income, such as ticket / book / cafe sales (along with contactless card donations greater than £30 which are not eligible for GASDS)
+• Income (other) - all other income, such as ticket / book / cafe sales (along with contactless card donations greater than £30 which are not eligible for GASDS)

-• Less Expenditure - for the total of the fees deducted (typically grouped into a single expenditure line)
+• Less Expenditure - the total of the fees deducted (typically grouped into a single expenditure line)

-Note: if you are finding the process of splitting payouts as described above tedious or time-consuming, then we'd recommend you consider option 2, which is far quicker and doesn't require manual data entry.
+If you are finding the process of splitting payouts as described above tedious or time-consuming, then we'd recommend you consider option 2, which is far quicker and doesn't require manual data entry.

 Reconciling Zettle payouts appearing on your main bank account statement

-Click the + button, then, in the popup that appears, select the transaction type as 'Payout from Payment Processor', and then select your Zettle account.
+When you reconcile your uploaded bank transactions, select the Zettle payout on the left-hand table of your match transactions screen, then, in the pop-up that appears, select the transaction type as 'Payout from Payment Processor', and then select your Zettle account.

-Note: you will need to set up Zettle as a payment processor account before you can do this - click here to find out how to do this.
+You will need to set up Zettle as a payment processor account before you can do this - click here to find out how to do this.

-Downloading Zettle transactions
+Downloading Zettle transactions (from Zettle)

-Sign in to your Zettle account:
+Within your Zettle account:

-• Under receipts & invoices, select 'receipts';
+1. Under receipts & invoices, select 'receipts';

-• Click 'filter by date' and select the date range;
+2. Click 'filter by date' and select the date range;

-• Then click 'Export'.
+3. Then click 'Export'.

-Importing Zettle transactions
+Importing Zettle transactions to ExpensePlus

-Within the bank reconciliation screen, select your Zettle account and click 'upload transactions'.
+Within the bank reconciliation screen, select your Zettle account and click 'Upload transactions'.

 The upload process works similarly to a regular bank account, except that, each line on the statement will show as two transactions within ExpensePlus - one relating to the income and the other to the transaction fee deducted.

-NOTE: If you are using Zettle as a till system, ExpensePlus can cope with the transactions you import being both cash income and card income.
+If you are using Zettle as a till system, ExpensePlus can cope with the transactions you import being both cash income and card income.

 Reconciling Zettle transactions

-The bank matching process for Zettle transactions works similarly to a regular bank account - with the ability to remember and quick match transactions.
+The bank matching process for Zettle transactions works similarly to a regular bank account - with the ability to remember and quick-match transactions.

 This means that once you have reconciled Zettle transactions for the first month, you won't need to manually enter these transactions for future months - instead, you can simply click the 'quick match income' button at the top of the match transactions screen.

-If you wish to allocate sales to multiple categories, then you can also do this for example, 'cafe -', for anything cafe-related, and 'books -' for any bookshop purchases.
+If you wish to allocate sales to multiple categories, then you can also do this - for example, 'cafe -', for anything cafe-related, and 'books -' for any bookshop purchases.

 Where transactions haven't been previously reconciled and auto-remembered: